rust-lang/rfcs/text/3373-avoid-nonlocal-definitions-in-fns.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-We'll need a crater run to look at how widespread this pattern is in existing code.
+Should we flag these definitions in anonymous `const` items as well?
+This is used in some macro expansions for [compatibility reasons][1].

-Should we flag these definitions in anonymous `const` items as well, or would that produce unwanted warnings?
+Is the last rule regarding parameterized trait `impl` items viable to implement?

 # Future possibilities
 [future-possibilities]: #future-possibilities